What Is Data Intelligence?

 • Recent news and triggers: Funding announcements, leadership changes, and expansion signals.

-Account intelligence includes firmographics, technographics, organizational structure, and company news.
+Customer data intelligence at the account level includes firmographics, technographics, organizational structure, and company news.
 Contact intelligence includes verified emails, direct dials, job titles, and reporting structure.
 Together, this data powers ICP targeting and personalized outreach.

 Account-level data types that drive targeting: